 What would a St. Patrick's Day party be without a round of shots?
 A little less fun, possibly.
 While there are a number of fun shooter recipes that fit the Irish theme, we suggest you try this original take on the popular jello shot.

 The Guinness and Green is unique and delicious.
 The first layer is a gelatin mix of stout and Irish whiskey and the top is a green-colored gelatin with Irish cream.
 It's almost as fun to make as it is to drink!Continue to 5 of 10 below.

 It's time to enjoy a hybrid drink that gives you just a touch of Irish spirit but goes about it in a totally unique way.
 It is unusual, but before you judge it, you have to try it for yourself.

 The Irish Cactus is a slow-sipping, creamy lowball drink that's served on the rocks.
-It is made mostly of Irish cream, so here's your excuse to pour Baileys or whichever brand you prefer.
+It is made mostly of Irish cream, so here's your excuse to pour whichever brand you prefer.
 The secret ingredient to the Cactus?
 Tequila, of course!

 06 of 10